chinedufn/swift-bridge/README.md

 # *** Click the "Run" button at the top left of Xcode ***
 ```

+---

+You can find information about using Rust and Swift together in [The `swift-bridge` book](https://chinedufn.github.io/swift-bridge).

 ## Built-In Types

-In addition to allowing you to share your own custom types between Rust and Swift,
+In addition to allowing you to share your own custom structs, enums and classes between Rust and Swift,
 `swift_bridge` comes with support for a number of Rust and Swift standard library types.

 <!-- NOTE: Whenever we modify this list we need to copy it over to the book's built in types chapter README  -->